 I have a friend who majors in Egyptian history, he told me that natural disasters were frequent in Egypt.
-Droughts and floods were due to the terrible geographic positioning.
+Droughts and floods were due to terrible geographic positioning.
 Ancient Egyptians were used to these, they were not "God's punishment".
 However, all Egyptians' first children dying over one night, that was "miracle."

 The truth is this "huge incident" wasn't written in Egyptian history, not a single word.
-Other countries' history don't mention it either.
+Other countries' histories don't mention it either.
 I think you know that Hebrew's civilization at that time was undeveloped, at least it couldn't be higher than Egyptian, so it's a myth.
 It lacks archaeological evidence to support it.

 Until we find evidence, otherwise every theory is presumption.

 I am glad that an admitted atheist would take the time to read through the material on this website.
 Quite a daunting task considering that it contains over 2,300 pages of material at this moment in time.
 I did find it amusing that you took a phrase completely out of context to pretend offense.
 The statement was a contrast of hyperbole.
-It is not a statement that all atheists are drunkards, but that realization that such a person could exist.
+It is not a statement that all atheists are drunkards, but a realization that such a person could exist.
 I was using this to demonstrate that her argument that her adulterous lover was a "Christian" did not change the fact that she broke the laws of God.

 I see that you play fast and loose with many of your other arguments as well.